orcwg/orcwg/cyber-resilience-sig/README.md

 ## Key stakeholder coordination

 In its [Deliverables Plan](./deliverables.md), the SIG has identified [key stakeholders](./deliverables.md#key-stakeholders) that it intends to collaborate closely with and provide input to.
 In order to coordinate this effort, the SIG relies on a shared calendar and liaisons from within its members.
-Liaisons leads (marked with an asterisk "*" in the table below) are responsible for:
+Liaisons leads (in bold the table below) are responsible for:

 1. keeping the calendar up to date with meetings of the group or subgroup they're reponsible for,
 2. collecting publicly shareable meeting notes, and